 While one financing option saves you more in ongoing repayments, it’s not only the interest and savings that you should consider when weighing up your options.
 Mark and Steve should also look at the features offered to them by their lenders.

-For instance, are they able to pay out the loan early or make extra repayments?
-Do they have access to features such as a redraw facility?
+For instance, how much is the establishment fee, and are they able to pay out the loan early or make extra repayments?
 Do they have special benefits like discounted insurance?
 Mark and Steve both need to look at their financing options as an entire package before signing on the dotted line.

 Convenience always comes with a price, and that extends to dealer-financed car loans.
 Before settling for what they are offering, you should compare what outside banks and non-bank lenders are offering.
 In many cases, the terms offered here will far outweigh the low interest rates the dealer is offering.